oddluck/limnoria-plugins/Tweety/README.md

 ## Install

-You will need a working Limnoria bot on Python 2.7 for this to work.
+You will need a Limnoria bot on Python 3 for this to work.

 ```
 load plugindownloader